DrWhoCares/imgdanke/README.md

 #### Include Subfolders
 If checked, any subfolders will be parsed for supported filetypes and included in the list of files with their subpath prepended to their name (to differentiate files with the same name).
 #### Include PSDs
+**NOTE: This setting requires that the PSD file is saved with the "Maximize Compatibility" setting checked.
+This saves the rasterized version along with the normal layers.**
 If checked, PSD files will also be parsed and included in the list of files.
 If any PSD files are selected, they will be converted to the Output Extension *before* any processing is done via `magick convert "inputFilename.ext[0]" "outputFilename.ouputExt"`.
 You can freely mix PSD files and normal image files.
 #### File Selection
 The commands will be applied to the selected files.
 All files are automatically selected by default.
 The list is refreshed every time you finish a command, or press the "Refresh List" button.